jskov-jyskebank-dk/openshift-podman/README.md

 ## Try with SCC cloned from privileged

-Create podman-priv like podman-scc, but base it on the 'privileged' SCC.
+Create podman-priv like podman-scc, but base it on the 'privileged' SCC (see `podman-priv-scc.yaml`).

 It does fail differently: